-Once the system is operating properly and effectively, alarms will alert the building tenants and owners in the event that the system fails.
-As part of each alarm system, 0.25-in diameter tubing will be connected and sealed into each vertical riser (i.e., the vertical piping connecting the laterals to the fans).
-Tubing will be run from each sub-system to a central location within the building where alarms will be located for each sub-system.
+Once the system is operating properly and effectively, an alarm will alert the occupants proximate the SSDS in the event that the system fails.
+The alarm system will consist of 0.25-in diameter tubing connected and sealed into the vertical riser (i.e., the vertical piping connecting the lateral to the fan).
+Tubing will be run from the sub-system to a location that will be agreed upon between the NYSDEC and building owner.
+It should be noted that the alarm will be placed in relative proximity to the system.
 Details associated with the alarms are included in Figure 2.
-The locations of the alarms cannot be determined at this time as they will depend on the configuration of the subsystems.
-The alarms will also be equipped with gauges to measure and display the vacuum reading.
+The alarm will also be equipped with gauges to measure and display the vacuum reading of the vertical riser to confirm the system is running and to confirm the influence is similar to the initial system readings.

-Each alarm will sound and the indicator light will turn from green to red when pressure within the vertical riser drops below the set point, which is anticipated to be 0.25 wic.
-When the system is working properly the audible indicated will be silent and the light will be green.
-Each alarm will be mounted approximately 7-ft. to 12-ft. above the finished floor surface.
-The alarms will be connected to separate electrical circuits than the fans so that the alarms will activate if power to the fans is interrupted.
-Signs in the vicinity of the alarms will indicate who to contact should one or more of the alarms sound.
+The alarm will sound and the indicator light will turn from green to red when pressure within the vertical riser drops below the set point, which is anticipated to be 0.25 inches of water column ("WC).
+When the system is working properly the audible indicator will be silent and the light will be green.
+The alarm will be mounted approximately 7-ft. to 12-ft. above the finished floor surface.
+The alarm will be connected to a separate electrical circuit than the fan so that the alarm will activate if power to the fan is interrupted.
+A sign in the vicinity of the alarm will indicate who to contact should the alarm sound.